IT 117: Introduction to Scripting

 Fix any errors you find.

-Run the script with two parameters.
+Run the script with 2 command line arguments.

 Fix any errors you find.